Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

 Publicly-funded Programmes

-There are eight universities funded by the University Grants Committee (UGC), which provide 15 000 first-year first-degree places and 5 000 senior year undergraduate intake places per annum from the 2018/19 academic year and onward, including:
+Currently in Hong Kong, eight universities are funded by the University Grants Committee (UGC), providing 15 000 first-year first-degree places and 5 000 senior year undergraduate intake places per annum from the 2018/19 academic year and onwards.
+These eight universities are:

 As one of the world’s most competitive cities, Hong Kong is home to some of Asia Pacific’s very best universities in terms of their teaching and research achievements.
-According to the Quacquarelli Symonds (QS) World University Rankings 2021, among the eight universities funded by the UGC, five universities, namely HKU, HKUST, CUHK, CityU and PolyU are ranked top 100 in the world.
+According to the Quacquarelli Symonds (QS) World University Rankings 2026, among the eight universities funded by the UGC, five universities, namely HKU, CUHK, HKUST, PolyU and CityU are ranked top 100 in the world.

 As these universities admit students at their own discretion, prospective students may refer to the institution websites for admission requirements.
 For students with Hong Kong Diploma of Secondary Education (HKDSE) results, they may apply through the Joint University Programmes Admission System (JUPAS).
 The Government also provides financial assistance to qualified students in need through the Student Finance Office (SFO).
 Outstanding local and non-local students can also be awarded scholarships through the HKSAR Government Scholarship Fund.

-Three of these UGC-funded universities, namely CityU, EdUHK and PolyU, as well as the Vocational Training Council, also provide a number of publicly-funded sub-degree programmes.
+EdUHK and the Vocational Training Council also provide a number of publicly-funded sub-degree programmes.

 Self-financing Local Programmes